Straddling checkerboard: Example

-Here is an example using 'ATTACK AT DAWN':

-The resulting message, 3113212731223655, may be sent directly (if the table is scrambled), but needs to be processed through additional cipher stages to make it secure, such as transposition or substitution.
-As a simple example, we will add a secret key number (say, 0452) using modular (non-carrying) arithmetic:
+The table below shows the conversion of string "ATTACK AT DAWN" into numbers using the straddling checkerboard setup above.

+The resulting message, 3113212731223655 has to be secured by other means if the straddling checkerboard table is not scrambled.
+By passing digits through an additional transposition or substitution cipher stage can be used to secure message -- to whatever extent transposition or substitution can be considered secure.

+For example, securing the message above using as a secret key digits "0452" -- digits of the secret key are repeated to get at least as many digits as there are digits in the message -- and adding modulo 10 for transposition produces:

-Optionally, we could then use the same straddling checkerboard to convert the ciphertext back into letters:
+The message can also be ciphered with a substitution cipher using the same straddling checkerboard to convert the digits back to letters again:

 Deciphering is simply the reverse of these processes.
 Although the size of groups can vary, deciphering is unambiguous because whenever the next element to be deciphered starts with a 2 or a 6, it is a pair; otherwise, it is a singleton.
 If the letter decoded is the numerical escape character '/' then the next 1+ digits (depending on scheme) are to be interpreted as a digit.

 Cryptographic properties

 Compression: The more common characters are encoded by only one character, instead of two; this reduces the ciphertext size and potentially the cipher's proneness to a frequency attack.

 Fractionation: Unlike in the Polybius Square (where every character is represented by a pair of digits), a straddling checkerboard will not encrypt each character with the same number of ciphertext digits.
 This makes it harder for a cryptanalysts to determine the boundaries between plaintext characters.
 This may be combined with a transposition (as it is in the VIC cipher) in order to locate the ciphertext letters of the same plaintext character at unknown locations in the ciphertext.